You get angry over the littlest things

 You log less than six hours of sleep each night

 Many adults struggle to get the recommended seven to nine hours of sleep each night, but consistently missing that mark could be deadly.
 A study published in the Scandinavian Journal of Work, Environment & Health found that Japanese men who got less than six hours of sleep were five times more likely to have a heart attack than men who slept seven or eight hours a night.
 Another study from Jichi Medical School in Tochigi, Japan, found the same risk applied to Japanese women who got less than six hours of sleep.
-These surprising habits might be giving you insomnia.
+Learn how to prevent heart disease with these 30 simple tips.

 You live in a smoggy area